eduuh/eduuh-tech-blog/data/blog/dotnet/postdeleteupdate.md

 ### Test the Controller

-The final step is to test the controller to ensure that the controller is working as expected.
+The final step is to test the controller to ensure that the controller routes are working as expected.

 You will see that the controller will be working alright.